 Day 14.
 Cordillera Escalera Regional Conservation Area We will leave the hotel and head toward the buffer zone of the Cordillera Escalera protected zone.
 In this area we will have good views of Cliff Flycatcher, White-tipped Swift, Slaty-capped Shrike-Vireo, Slate-colored Grosbeak, and if we are lucky Military Macaw.
 We will arrive at a local hummingbird center, where we will have nice views of the endemic Koepcke's Hermit, Gould's Jewelfront, Black-throated Brilliant, and Pale-tailed Barbthroat.
 This nice center located in the upper Amazon forest also provides great views of White-throated Toucan, Violaceous Jay, Magpie Tanager, and some understory species such as Carmiol's Tanager, Golden-headed Manakin, Ruddy Foliage-gleaner, Black-faced Antthrush, White-breasted Wood Wren, Spot-winged Antbird, Green-backed Trogon, and if we are lucky to find army ant swarms the stunning White-plumed Antbird and Bicolored Antbird.
 Overnight: Hotel Rio Shilcayo, Tarapoto Day 15.
-Huallaga River and transfer to Moyobamba The dry areas of Tarapoto along the Huallaga River are good for species like Bluish-fronted Jacamar, White-browed Antbird, Northern Slaty Antshrike, Rufous Casiornis, Sulphurbellied Tyrant-Manakin, White-bellied Pygmy Tyrant, Rusty-backed Antwren, Rufouswinged Antwren, Inca Jay, Coraya Wren, Ashy-headed Greenlet, White-winged Swallow, White-banded Swallow, and with some luck Comb Duck, Sand-colored Nighthawk, and Black-bellied Whistling Duck.
+Huallaga River and transfer to Moyobamba The dry areas of Tarapoto along the Huallaga River are good for species like Bluish-fronted Jacamar, White-browed Antbird, Northern Slaty Antshrike, Rufous Casiornis, Sulphurbellied Tyrant-Manakin, White-bellied Pygmy Tyrant, Rusty-backed Antwren, Rufous-winged Antwren, Inca Jay, Coraya Wren, Ashy-headed Greenlet, White-winged Swallow, White-banded Swallow, and with some luck Comb Duck, Sand-colored Nighthawk, and Black-bellied Whistling Duck.
 Later we will drive back to Moyobamba for an overnight Overnight: Hotel Puerto Mirador, Moyobamba Day 16.
 Reserva Arena Blanca and transfer to Pomacochas A predawn start will take us to visit the recently opened Reserva Arena Blanca, where we will visit the feeders, which attract Rufous-breasted Wood Quail, Cinereous Tinamou, Little Tinamou, Orange-billed Sparrow, and Grey-cowled Wood Rail.
-The hummingbird feeders attract Blue-fronted Lancebill, Amethyst Woodstar, Long-billed Starthroat, Wire-crested Thorntail, Many-spotted Hummingbird, and a few others.
+The hummingbird feeders attract Bluefronted Lancebill, Amethyst Woodstar, Long-billed Starthroat, Wire-crested Thorntail, Many-spotted Hummingbird, and a few others.
 Other interesting species in the reserve are Golden-collared Toucanet, Inambari Woodcreeper, Dusky Spinetail, and Chestnut-bellied Seed Finch.
 Overnight: Huembo Lodge, Pomacochas Day 17.
-Pale-billed Antpitta and transfer to Leymebamba Today we will explore the San Lorenzo trails above Lake Pomacochas, which is a well-known place for the endemic and sought-after Pale-billed Antpitta.
-The way to the antpitta habitat is not easy; it is a steep, narrow trail and a horse path that passes through pastures and secondary growth and relicts of humid montane forest and bamboo patches.
+Pale-billed Antpitta hike and transfer to Leymebamba Today we will explore the San Lorenzo trails above Lake Pomacochas, which is a well-known place for the endemic and sought-after Pale-billed Antpitta.
+The hike to the antpitta habitat is not easy; it is a steep, narrow trail and a horse path that passes through pastures and secondary growth and relicts of humid montane forest and bamboo patches.
 However, even though the hike is demanding the place holds some interesting species, such as Plain-tailed Wren, the endemic Unstreaked Tit-Tyrant, the endemic Peruvian Wren, Slaty-backed Chat-Tyrant and Pale-bellied Antpitta.
-After the long hike we return to our car and get ready for the long drive toward

-Leymebamba.
-On the way we will look for the endemic Koepcke's Screech Owl (if roosting at daytime), Torrent Duck, and Buff-bellied Tanager.
+After the long hike we return to our car and get ready for the long drive toward Leymebamba.
+En route we will explore the upper reaches of Utcubamba River valley, looking for the endemic Speckle-chested Piculet, White-lined Tanager, Lemon-browed Flycatcher, Speckle-breasted Wren, Maranon Crescentchest, Maranon Pigeon, Tooth-billed Tanager, Koepcke's Screech Owl (if at daytime roosts), Torrent Duck, and Buff-bellied Tanager.
 Overnight: La Casona de Leymebamba, Leymebamba